Ismaili Centre, Dubai: Purpose

 The main purpose of the centre is to encourage mutual exchange and understanding between diverse peoples, communities and faiths.
 Each building incorporates spaces for social and cultural gatherings, intellectual engagement and reflection, as well as spiritual contemplation.
 Through its design and function, the centre reflects a mood of humility, forward outlook, friendship and dialogue.

 The centre offers a range of cultural and educational activities.
 It has been built over an area of about 13,000 square meters and also houses an early learning centre which has intake capacity of 225 children.
 The centre will provide facilities to promote cultural, educational and social programmes from the broadest, non-denominational perspective within the ethical framework of Islam.

 In October 2021, Ismaili Centre Dubai hosted the second Annual Aga Khan Development Network (AKDN) Diplomatic Luncheon.
-The event brought together representatives of various diplomatic missions in the UAE from more than 32 countries, along with representatives from numerous international agencies such as UNICEF, Fatima Bint Mohamed Bin Zayed Initiative, Mohammed Bin Rashid School of Government, Dubai Cares amongst others.
+The event brought together representatives of various diplomatic missions in the UAE from more than 32 countries, along with representatives from numerous international agencies such as UNICEF, Fatima Bint Mohamed Bin Zayed Initiative, Mohammed Bin Rashid School of Government, Dubai Cares among others.